 - Arrangements for serving or selling food at events must be arranged through Campus Dining Services.

 - No heavy equipment or vehicles may be placed on the Quads.

-- Staking of signs, tents, inflatable, etc. must be approved by the Telecommunications Office, Facilities Management and the Director of Student Activities.
+- Staking of signs, tents, inflatable, etc. must be approved by the Director of Student Activities.

 - All Bradley regulations including the Posting Policy must be adhered to.